 Solution: Make sure you know when you’re supposed to change your contact lenses and replace them on time.

-Sleeping With Your Contact Lenseswoman sleeping with contact lenses
+Sleeping With Your Contact Lenses

 Sleeping with your contact lenses is something that’s almost guaranteed to make your eyes red.
 Very few contact lenses brands are intended for you to sleep with.
 And even if you do have one of these brands, only a small percentage of people will be able to wear these overnight without getting any redness or discomfort.